Riley homers, Smyly wins on birthday, Braves top Marlins 6-4

-MIAMI (AP) — Austin Riley homered and drove in three runs, Drew Smyly allowed two runs over five innings on his 32nd birthday and the Atlanta Braves snapped a four-game slide by beating the Miami Marlins 6-4 on Sunday.
+Riley homered and drove in three runs, Smyly allowed two runs over five innings and the Braves snapped a four-game slide by beating the Miami Marlins 6-4 on Sunday.

+“Anytime you get a win, it’s a good feeling,” Smyly said.
+“They’re not easy.
+They just don’t hand them out to teams.
+They’re always a grind. … This team has had a lot of ups and downs, but we know what we’re capable of doing.”

 Riley reached base five times, going 3 for 3 with a walk and getting hit by a pitch.
 Ender Inciarte also homered for Atlanta, his solo shot coming one inning after he entered the game as an injury replacement for Ronald Acuña Jr., who departed with what the Braves said was right pectoral soreness.